Moon City Short Fiction Award

 Simultaneous submissions are permitted, though manuscripts should be withdrawn immediately if accepted elsewhere.

-Deadline has been extended to May 1, 2023.
-Winners will be notified by Summer 2023 and the winner will be published in Spring 2024.
+Deadline has been extended to June 1, 2024.
+Winners will be notified by Spring 2025 and the winner will be published in Fall 2025.

 First prize: $1,000, publication by Moon City Press (including international distribution through the University of Arkansas Press), and a standard royalty contract.
 Ten additional finalists will be named and considered for publication.